 [Section 21 amended by No. 28 of 2003 s.
 101.]

-22. Private residential property owned by executor or administrator
+22. Private residential property owned by executor or administrator — beneficiary with right to reside

 Private residential property is exempt for an assessment year if, at midnight on 30 June in the previous financial year —

-(a) it is owned by an executor of a will as trustee;
+(a) it is owned by an executor or administrator of a will as trustee; and

 (b) an individual identified in the will —